-Oracle VM VirtualBox is a free, open source, and powerful virtualization product for enterprise and home use.
-With frequently released versions, VirtualBox is actively being developed and has a growing list of features, supported guest OS and platforms.
+Oracle VM VirtualBox is a free, open-source, and powerful virtualization product for enterprise and personal use.
+With frequently released versions, VirtualBox is actively being developed and has a growing list of features, supported guest OS, and platforms.

-For those new to virtualization software, first, it installs on your existing computers, whether running Linux, Windows, or Mac OS X. Second, it extends your existing computer’s capabilities, so it can run multiple OSes simultaneously in numerous virtual machines.
+For those new to virtualization software, it installs on your existing computer, whether running Linux, Windows, or Mac OS X and extends your current computer’s capabilities so that it can run multiple OSes simultaneously in numerous virtual machines.
 You can install as many virtual machines as you like.
 The only practical limits are disk and memory.

 Installing VirtualBox on Ubuntu

 There are a couple of ways to install VirtualBox on your computer.
 The easiest method is to install it from the Ubuntu Software Center, but usually, these are updated slowly, so you will often find older versions.
 The best way to install the latest VirtualBox on Ubuntu is by downloading it directly from the Oracle website.